Period Matrices of Real Riemann Surfaces and Fundamental Domains: Discussion

-\subsection{Discussion}
+\section{Discussion}

-The method presented here works, in principle, when $2g_0$ is an arbitrary positive and even integer but it requires the explicit description of the Minkowski fundamental domain $\mathcal{M}$.\\ Such a description, though not completely non-redundant, is available for $2g_0=6$ (see \cite{Ryshkov}); it would be interesting to try to work out the calculations in this case, with a more systematic use of a computer.\\ To the best of our knowledge, no explicit description of $\mathcal{M}$ is yet available when $2g_0$ is equal or larger than 8.\\ \\ As already mentioned in the Introduction, the problem of finding a canonical form for period matrices of real Riemann Surfaces was not first studied in this article. \\ In \cite{Silhol}, Silhol proposed a different approach, in which the original problem can be reconducted to the Minkowski problem itself.
-No restrictions on the group $\mathbf{GL}\left(n,\mathbb{Z}\right)$ are necessary while considering its congruent action on $Sym_{>0}\left(n,\mathbb{R}\right)$.
-The fundamental domain found there, though, is not a connected set, as indeed it was prescribed in definition \ref{def_dom_fond} and as it is in our case.
-Moreover, in our approach the basis in the homology under consideration all behave in the same way w.r.t. $\mathbf{r}_{\star}$ (this constraint is expressed by formulas (\ref{Intro_3})).
-As a consequence, geometrical quantities like periods of abelian differentials exhibit some specific symmetries when computed w.r.t. these basis.
-This turns out to be a good advantage in the application of our results to the study of algebro-geometric solutions to nonlinear integrable systems.
+The method presented here works, in principle, when $2g_0$ is an arbitrary positive and even integer but it requires the explicit description of the Minkowski fundamental domain $\mathcal{M}$.
+Such a~description, though not completely non-redundant, is available for $2g_0=6$ (see~\cite{Ryshkov}); it would be interesting to try to work out the calculations in this case, with a~more systematic use of a~computer.
+To the best of our knowledge, no explicit description of $\mathcal{M}$ is yet available when $2g_0$ is equal or larger than 8.

+As already mentioned in the Introduction, the problem of f\/inding a~canonical form for period matrices of real Riemann surfaces was not f\/irst studied in this article.
+In~\cite{Silhol}, Silhol proposed a~dif\/ferent approach, in which the original problem can be reduced to the Minkowski problem itself.
+No restrictions on the group $\mathbf{GL}(n,\mathbb{Z})$ are necessary while considering its congruence action on ${\rm Sym}_{>0}(n,\mathbb{R})$.
+On the other side, the locus of canonical forms for period matrices of topological type $(2g_0, 1,0)$, as described in~\cite{Silhol}, is not a~connected set for $2g_0\geq 4$.
+Our fundamental domain is, instead (as required in Def\/inition~\ref{def_dom_fond}).
+Moreover, in our approach the bases in the homology under consideration all behave in the same way w.r.t.\ $\mathbf{r}_{\star}$ (this constraint is expressed by formulas~\eqref{Intro_3}).
+As a~consequence, geometrical quantities like periods of abelian dif\/ferentials exhibit some specif\/ic symmetries when computed w.r.t.\ these basis.
+This turns out to be a~good advantage in the application of our results to the study of algebro-geometric solutions to nonlinear integrable systems.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

+Research supported by SISSA under the PhD program in Mathematics and by the Austrian Science Fund (FWF) under Grant No.~Y330.
 The author wishes to thank Professor Boris Dubrovin for kindly supervising this work and Professor Tamara Grava for valuable discussions.
+He also thanks the anonymous referees for signif\/icantly contributing to improve this article.